supercollider/supercollider.github.io/development/building-beagleboneblack.md

   * `s.boot`  #should boot the server
   * `a= {SinOsc.ar([400, 404])}.play`  #should play sound in both channels
   * `a.free`
-  * `{1000000.do{2.5.sqrt}}.bench`  #benchmark: ~0.68 for bbb
+  * `{1000000.do{2.5.sqrt}}.bench`  #benchmark: ~0.55 for bbb
   * `a= {Mix(50.collect{RLPF.ar(SinOsc.ar)});DC.ar(0)}.play`  #benchmark
-  * `s.avgCPU`  #should show ~44%
+  * `s.avgCPU`  #should show ~46%
   * `a.free`
   * `0.exit`  #quit sclang
 4. `pkill jackd`  #quit jackd

 notes
 --
-* if you get `WARNING: REMOTE HOST IDENTIFICATION HAS CHANGED!` when trying to ssh, type `ssh-keygen -R beaglebone.box` to reset
+* if you get `WARNING: REMOTE HOST IDENTIFICATION HAS CHANGED!` when trying to ssh, type `ssh-keygen -R beaglebone` to reset
 * if you get `perl: warning: Setting locale failed`. either ignore it or run the commands: `sudo apt-get install locales` and `sudo dpkg-reconfigure locales` and set en_US.UTF-8 UTF-8 twice
 * we need to use gcc 4.8.4 instead of the default 4.9.2. something with gcc-4.9 triggers sc to generate the dreaded atIdentityHash error at startup.
 * for lower latency, try with lower blocksizes when you start jackd.try for example `-p512` and `-p128`. tune downwards until you get dropouts and xruns (also watch cpu%)
 * soundcards i’ve tried include a cheap blue 3D sound (C-Media Electronics, Inc. Audio Adapter (Planet UP-100, Genius G-Talk)) and the aureon dual usb (TerraTec Electronic GmbH Aureon Dual USB).
-* lock/writeprotect the sd card if you plan to pull out the power without properly shutting down the system first. a better way is to add a shutdown command script to a gpio pin - search online for how to do that.
+* if sound is loud and distorts you may need to turn down the alsa volume. here we turn it down to 60% for the usb device.
+  * `amixer -c 1 controls`  #look for name='Speaker Playback Volume' and copy the numid - here it was 6. -c is device
+  * `amixer -c 1 cset numid=6 60%`  #edit numid to match what you got from the previous command
-* if you want to use the sc3.7 branch instead of sc master (unstable), the process is the same except for the following additions: in step5, after #2 `git checkout 3.7`, in step5, after #12 `sudo mv /usr/local/share/SuperCollider/SCClassLibrary/Common/GUI/Base/Model.sc /usr/local/share/SuperCollider/SCClassLibrary/Common/Core/`
+* if you want to use the sc3.7 branch instead of sc master, the process is the same except for the following additions: in step5, after #2 `git checkout 3.7`, in step5, after #12 `sudo mv /usr/local/share/SuperCollider/SCClassLibrary/Common/GUI/Base/Model.sc /usr/local/share/SuperCollider/SCClassLibrary/Common/Core/`

 autostart (run sc at system boot)
 --